mdreece/Quick-HDRI-Controls/README.md

  - 'HEART' shows only saved 'favorite' HDRIs. (more below)
  - Choose a proxy resolution if desired for faster viewport rendering (a proxy will generate if one does not exist)

-3. Once a folder has been selected, 'HDRI Select' appears.
+3. Once a folder has been selected, 'Select' panel appears.

 <img width="226" height="297" alt="image" src="https://github.com/user-attachments/assets/85e4e3ca-b42d-433f-8244-3047ccdc690c" />